 The answer, of course, is Hitler.

-You see, after the Civil War ended in 1939, Spain was in ruins and the only thing our beloved Generalísimo could do for a foreign policy was to kiss Hitler’s ass.
+You see, after the Civil War ended in 1939, Spain was in ruins and the only thing our beloved Generalísimo could think to do for a foreign policy was to kiss Hitler’s ass.

-Franco, then, adopted the German time zone in order to snuggle up to the big boys in European Fascism.
+Franco, in any case, adopted the German time zone in order to snuggle up to the big boys in European Fascism.

-There was even an attempt by Spanish and German archaeologists to demonstrate that the Spanish people were also a part of the noble Aryan race, but that’s another story.
+There was also an attempt by Spanish and German archaeologists to demonstrate that the Spanish people were a part of the Aryan race, but that’s another story.

 Who stands to lose something if we switch to another time zone?

 Apparently, the government of the Canary Islands is terrified that if we switch time zones, they’ll lose all the free PR they get by being mentioned every hour on the radio.
-I don’t know how other people feel about it, but I would certainly never think about the Canary Islands if it weren’t for the radio announcer saying “Son las 4 de la tarde, 3 en Canarias.”
+I don’t know how other people feel about it, but I wouldn’t have thought much about the Canary Islands for my first several years in Spain if it weren’t for the radio announcer saying “Son las 4 de la tarde, 3 en Canarias.”

-The obvious solution: move the Canary Islands also.
+The obvious solution: move the Canary Islands’ time zone also.

-However, other overseas territories seem to be doing reasonably well without the PR.
-Mallorca, Ibiza and the rest of the Balearic Islands seem to be getting by, and Ceuta and Melilla are hanging on to the north of Africa without any help from the radio announcers.
+On the other hand, Spain’s other offshore territories seem to be doing reasonably well without the PR.
+Mallorca, Ibiza and the rest of the Balearic Islands seem to be getting by just fine, and Ceuta and Melilla are hanging on to the north of Africa without any help from the radio announcers.